 Reason #1: You’re not making enough money.
 Clearly, no one in the right mind would object to getting paid more.
 However, if your situation is so dire that you’re forced to choose between paying the electricity bill and buying seasonally-appropriate footwear, it’s time to start looking for additional sources of income.

 Reason #2: You’re a careless spender.
-Now, it’s a different story when you’re making quite enough, but still, it’s never...enough for you.
 Be honest: do you have a soft spot for a certain coffee-brewing Mermaid?
-Do you call Uber to go to a park for a walk?
-Make a habit out of taking down your daily expenses and you’ll patch up the black hole that devours your money in no-time.
+Do you call Uber to go to a park for a run?
+Make taking down your expenses a daily habit and you’ll patch up the black hole that devours your money in no-time.

 Now that we’ve tackled the reason for your debt, let’s launch a full-blown attack on it.

 If you have more than one debt, it’s time to rank them.
 It may surprise you, but size doesn’t matter in this instance.
 Neither do the loan shark’s threats (we sure hope it hasn’t gotten to that).
 What matters is the interest rate.

 Prioritize the loans with the highest interest rate, because those can and will lead to significant overpay in the long run.
 However, the opposite approach is not without merit either.
 If kicking some small-debt butt boosts your confidence — more power to ya!
 It’s a good source of motivation.